-The point of the business case process is to help ministers make good decisions.
-On those (rare!) occasions when decisions need to be made rapidly for reasons outside agency control – for example in order to keep attractive options open, or because Cabinet is directing officials to expedite decisions, then the Treasury will work with you to help make it happen.
+The point of the business case process is to help decision-makers make good decisions.
+On those (rare!) occasions when decisions need to be made rapidly for reasons outside agency control – for example in order to keep attractive options open, or because Cabinet is directing officials to expedite decisions – then the Treasury will work with you to help make it happen.

 The Better Business Cases process can be tailored to accommodate time-constrained decisions.
 If you are operating under an urgent timeframe and don’t expect to be able to meet the standard requirements of the business case guidance, contact your Treasury vote analyst immediately to agree whether an expedited approach is appropriate.

 A government agency wanted to provide Cabinet with the option of taking up an unexpected, but time-limited, opportunity to procure, at a much better price than would have been expected.
 The investment had previously been identified as a part of a costed strategic investment plan, approved ‘in principle’ by Cabinet, but without funding committed.

 Essentially, the agency had three weeks to gain Cabinet’s agreement to fund an $80 million project, before the option disappeared.
 Using the Better Business Cases framework, the agency worked closely with the Treasury to agree a level of analysis that would be achievable in the available three week window.

 The business case highlighted both the benefits of taking advantage of the favourable price, and the risks of making the investment decision based on limited information.
 Cabinet agreed to fund the project.

 Risks of using an expedited approach

 You need to plan.
 Good planning is critical, even if time is short, a good plan can save significant time in implementation.
 The Better Business CasesTM framework is a proven way, aligned with international good practice, to cover the key perspectives – strategic, economic, commercial, financial, management.